 Despite growing opposition, the Government has shown no sign of reversing course or mitigating the impact on small family farms.
 With just a few months until the policy takes effect, Richard will continue to oppose this Government’s damaging, ideological policy.

-You can read more about Richard’s work on this below.
+You can read more about Richard’s work on this issue below.